SeanKilleen/seankilleen.github.io/_posts/2020-11-28-cool-things-i-learned-about-nunit-while-re-launching-the-docs.md

 ## Combinatorial Testing with The `[Combinatorial]` and `[Pairwise]` Testing Attributes

 Sometimes, you have two or three inputs to a test and you want to ensure that every possible combination of those inputs is tested.
-You could manually create `TestCase` entries to accomplish this, but what happens if a change to your inputs occur?
+You could manually create `TestCase` entries to accomplish this, but what happens if a change to your inputs occurs?

 The [`Combinatorial` attribute](https://docs.nunit.org/articles/nunit/writing-tests/attributes/combinatorial.html) ensures that NUnit generates tests for all possible combinations of your test input.